How Do HGV Brakes Work?

 These brake chambers are essentially diaphragms in sealed chambers that move under air pressure and in turn move a push rod that applies the brakes.
 Over time modern safety features have been incorporated to improve the system.

 Although termed as ‘airbrakes’, the compressed air system is only used to activate the brakes in the same way hydraulic fluid is used in smaller vehicles, it is not the brakes themselves.
-Large road vehicles still use either disc or drum brakes, only considerably larger than those found in your average hatchback.
+Large road vehicles still use either drum or disc brakes, only considerably larger than those found in your average hatchback.

 Despite the overwhelming evidence of the significantly improved performance of disc brakes, the older drum brakes are still widely used today in countries where their laws governing safe stopping distances do not exclude them from use.